epfl-ada/ada-2024-project-nhsvd/README.md

    - `plot_summaries.txt`: Plot summaries of the movies.
    - `corenlp_plot_summaries.tar`: The plot summaries run through Stanford CoreNLP pipeline (tagging, parsing, NER and coref).

-Currently, no additional datasets are required; however, we may consider further resources if necessary to enhance character or actor profiles.
-We will ensure that any additional data aligns in format and structure with the existing datasets to facilitate analysis.
+Currently, no additional datasets are required; however, we are considering the potential use of IMDb (Internet Movie Database) or TMDb (The Movie Database) to enrich character and actor profiles.
+These sources offer extensive movie metadata, including cast information, plot details, and character descriptions, which could further enhance our analysis.
+If we integrate data from these sources, we will ensure it aligns in format and structure with the existing datasets to facilitate seamless analysis.

 ## Methods
 ### 1. Data preprocessing to generate character's bag-of-words: